philipcardiff/curriculum-vitae/philip-cardiff-cv.md

 - Editor of the [OpenFOAM Journal](http://journal.openfoam.com)
 - Editor of the [Journal for Open Source Software (JOSS)](http://joss.theoj.org)
-- OpenFOAM Workshop Conference Committee member: member and former chair (2020-2021).
-The committee are responsible for organising the annual international OpenFOAM Workshop.
+- OpenFOAM Workshop Conference Committee member: I am a member and former chair (2020-2021).
+The committee is responsible for organising the annual international OpenFOAM Workshop.
-- Funded Investigator in the National Centres: [I-Form](www.i-form.ie), the national advanced manufacturing centre, [UCD Energy Institute](energyinstitute.ucd.ie), and previously the Irish Composites Centre (IComp).
+- I am a funded investigator at the national centres [I-Form](www.i-form.ie), the National Advanced Manufacturing Centre, UCD Energy Institute, and previously, the Irish Composites Centre (IComp).
 - Principal investigator in the UCD Centre for Biomedical Engineering.
 - Super-moderator on the OpenFOAM forum [www.cfd-online.com](www.cfd-online.com): I have made more than 1,000 posts since I joined in 2009.
-- The principal architect of the [solids4foam toolbox](solids4foam.github.io) for OpenFOAM, which is a solid mechanics and fluid-solid interaction toolbox for open-source software OpenFOAM.
+- I am the principal architect of the solids4foam toolbox (www.solids4foam.com) for OpenFOAM, which allows solid mechanics and fluid-solid interaction simulations to be performed natively in the OpenFOAM software.

 # Institutional Responsibilities